 All of our best apps roundups are written by humans who've spent much of their careers using, testing, and writing about software.
 We spend dozens of hours researching and testing apps, using each app as it's intended to be used and evaluating it against the criteria we set for the category.
 We're never paid for placement in our articles from any app or for links to any site—we value the trust readers put in us to offer authentic evaluations of the categories and apps we review.
 For more details on our process, read the full rundown of how we select apps to feature on the Zapier blog.

-For this roundup, I was looking primarily at news aggregator apps.
+For this roundup, I looked at primarily news aggregator apps.
 Read-it-later apps and RSS readers can aggregate news for you, but they're more hands-on, and really a different category of app.
 I also left out any apps that are owned by companies that do their own journalism—like CNN, Fox News, and Reuters.
 And while I might get some flak for it, Reddit and other social media apps also weren't up for consideration.

 I know most folks don't look at their news on a desktop, so I also focused on mobile apps.
-I tested each app on an iPhone 12 running on iOS 15.2.1.
+I tested each app on an iPhone XR running on iOS 16.1.1.
+Testing involved downloading each app, choosing a few sources and topics to follow, exploring the types of news articles on offer, and taking note of the user experience over a few weeks of testing.

-As I tested, here's what I was keeping my eye out for.
+As I tested, here's what I kept my eye out for.

 Personal feed.
 The news needed to be presented well and organized intuitively on a custom feed.